-Reasoning: [Auset] corresponds to [one of] the tools through which behavior is programmed.
-Through [intuitive] understanding of the law such programming can be done at will.
-If we [use intuition as a tool] to program any desired behavior at will, then we can choose to allow only peace and [balance] to manifest as our emotional reactions to all events.
+Reasoning: Auset corresponds to intuitive understanding of the law, so programming of behavior can be done at will.
+If we use intuition as a tool to program any desired behavior at will, then we can choose to manifest in peace and balance as our emotional reactions to all events.

 METU NETER Vol.1, Pg.
 233-235

 Goddess Auset is the embodiment of those intuitive and instinctive faculties that lay deep within our psyche, governing our ability to care for and nurture others.
 People in whom this faculty is strongly developed are very protective, caring and nurturing.
 These qualities, amongst the Kamitians and other Africans, were most desirable in mothers and wives.

 In traditional African culture, social role models are based on organized laws that take in and integrate all aspects of man’s being.
 It is an indisputable fact that women, as a whole, have a lower metabolic rate, and a higher para-sympathetic output than men.
 Among many functions, the para-sympathetic nervous system governs reproduction, gestation, and the trance states.
 These are the principles upon which women’s roles in traditional African culture are defined.
 Activities that over stimulate the sympathetic (military, hunting, those requiring psychic aggressiveness), or diminish the capacity of the para-sympathetic functions were discouraged in women.
 The toll to be paid is in the reduction of the quality of childbearing, social peace and harmony, and spiritual inspiration.